 a certificate issued under sub-rule (3) shall contain a statement that it has been issued at the request of the government of the state party and such certificate shall have the same effect as if it was issued by that government.

 No international sewage pollution prevention certificate shall be issued to a ship which is entitled to fly the flag of a state, which is not a party.

+The Central Government may issue an International Sewage Pollution Prevention Exemption Certificate to an unmanned non-self-propelled barge in accordance with regulation 7 and Appendix II of Annex IV to the Convention.

+No Such Certificate shall be issued to a ship or barge entitled to fly the flag of a State which is not a Party to the Convention.

 The central government shall issue an Indian sewage pollution prevention certificate to any ship which is engaged in voyages to ports or offshore terminals in Indian waters and in the case of existing ships, such requirement shall apply five years after the date of 27th September, 2003.